YottaDB/YDBDoc/ProgGuide/commands.rst

 They also restore any local variables named by one or more active TSTARTs to the values they had when they were first named.

-For an example of the use of the TRESTART command, see Chapter 5: “General Language Features of M”.
+For an example of the use of the TRESTART command, see `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 ----------------------
 TROllback